 A graduate student may apply for a Direct PLUS Loan for Graduate Students.
 The amount available is the cost of attendance (COA) minus all other financial aid awarded, including Direct Subsidized and Direct Unsubsidized Loans.
 You must not have an adverse credit history.
 If you do not pass the credit check, you may still be able to borrow the loan if someone agrees to endorse the loan.
 The endorser promises to repay the loan if the borrower fails to do so.

-The interest rate for the Direct PLUS Loan for graduate students is fixed at 6.84% for loans disbursed July 1, 2015 through June 30, 2016 and interest is charged from the date of the first disbursement until the loan is paid in full.
-Interest rates will be determined on an annual basis, however rates for the specific academic year borrowed will be fixed for the life of the loan.
+The interest rate for the Direct PLUS Loan for graduate students is fixed at 7% for loans disbursed July 1, 2017, through June 30, 2018, and interest is charged from the date of the first disbursement until the loan is paid in full.
+Interest rates will be determined on an annual basis, however, rates for the specific academic year borrowed will be fixed for the life of the loan.
 An origination fee is deducted proportionately each time a disbursement is made.
 The repayment period for a Direct PLUS Loan begins at the time the PLUS Loan is fully disbursed, and the first payment is due within 60 days after the final disbursement.
 However, you may defer repayment while you are enrolled at least half-time, and for an additional six months after you cease to be enrolled at least half-time.

-Credit-based loan options offered through private banks and lenders.
+Credit-based loan options offered by private banks and lenders.
 These loans are only processed after all federal, state, and institutional eligibility has been exhausted.
 Exceptions will be reviewed on a case by case basis.
-Information regarding these types of loan programs for both student and parent borrowers, as well as a comparison tool for the most frequently used credit-based lenders by UIU students can be found at FastChoice.
+Information regarding these types of loan programs for both student and parent borrowers, as well as a comparison tool for the most frequently used credit-based lenders by UIU students, can be found at FastChoice.
 Upper Iowa University does not endorse any credit-based loan programs.
 Borrowers may choose to pursue a credit-based loan with any lender that they wish, this is only a starting point and only provides a reference point for researching these types of loan programs.
 Students who wish to borrow in a credit-based loan program must also complete the GamePlan, an online credit counseling program before the loan can be certified by the Financial Aid Office.

 Perkins Loans provide fixed low interest rates (5%) and are available to students who demonstrate high financial need based on the results of your Free Application for Federal Student Aid (FAFSA).
 A credit check is not required to receive these loans and there is no origination fee.
 You are not charged interest on these loans while you are in school at least half-time and during grace and deferment periods.
 Perkins Loan funding at UIU is limited, so not all qualifying students will receive a Perkins Loan.
 Students who have been awarded a Perkins Loan must complete Entrance/Rights and Responsibilities and a Perkins Promissory Note online each year.